pwdel/codepractice/SRESchool/schoolofsre.md

 * Note - the "usr" file is more like, "Applications" in MacOS.
 On a webserver this might be where var/www is placed.
 * /home/ is more like the /home directory in MacOS, with perhaps Documents, Downloads or other files stored here.

+### Multi-User Operating Systems

+* Whenever multiple users can log in and not affect one another's filesystems or preferences, it's multi-user.
+* Server administration is mostly concerned with servers that are physically distant from our physical selves.
+#### Group Management

 # Point Left Off At